 In celebration of becoming a member of the Converse family, Freshmen receive a Converse Pin.
 The pin has the crest of the Converse family.
 This is the first official symbol given to students in honor of completing their first year of studies at the College and it presented by a college member who has had an impact on the student during their first year.

 During the spring of their Junior year, students are presented with their class ring by the president of the College.
-Student leaders and alumnae join sophomores and their families at this pivotal event.
+Student leaders and alumnae join students and their families at this pivotal event.

 Juniors choose faculty sponsors to honor as a part of the ceremony.

 Traditionally, while the Converse woman is still a student, the ring is worn with the insignia facing herself.
 When she graduates, the insignia is turned outward, representing that she is ready to face the world.

 The shape of the Converse ring is highly recognizable and connects generations of alumnae.
 Converse women have been known to recognize each other by their rings in grocery stores, business settings and far-flung locales.

 The Converse community gathers with families and friends of the graduating class in the most important event of the Converse academic year.